BallAerospace/cosmos-website/_docs_v5/4_guides/cfs.md

 $PATH_TO_COSMOS/cosmos-control.sh cosmos generate plugin CFS
 ```

-Also, change the rights of this newly created plugin, because the COSMOS script
+If you're on Linux, change the rights of this newly created plugin, because the COSMOS script
 creates the plugin to be owned by the root user.

 ```bash